Guide for Setting up Hidden Cameras Properly

 Most of the wireless hidden cameras we sell use SD cards to store your video; and storage capacity depends on the camera’s video resolution and other engineering factors.
 If you're looking to store as much video as possible, opt for a larger-capacity SD card (32GB) and set your camera's resolution to the lowest available; this will ensure that the amount of stored video is maximized to the best of your camera's ability.

 Another way in which memory can be enhanced is by choosing a camera with either motion activation, overwrite capabilities, or both.
 By selecting a motion-activated hidden camera, you guarantee that the camera will only start rolling when someone is in the room, instead of constantly capturing footage of an empty crib or safe.
-A outdoor camera with an overwrite function will begin recording over your oldest video once it reaches the end of its recording capacity.
+An outdoor camera with an overwrite function will begin recording over your oldest video once it reaches the end of its recording capacity.
 Ideally, the overwrite footage you capture won't erase any valuable video, but if it's footage that you've already reviewed and determined harmless, overwriting the old information is a great way to maximize your hidden camera's memory capacity.
 If you're monitoring an area for an extended period of time, it's important to check on your camera's memory status from time to time to ensure that it won't run out when it counts the most.

 The same goes for battery life.
 We sell both AC-powered and battery-operated hidden clock cameras (some cams offer both options).
 If you select a battery-operated hidden cam, make sure you’ve got enough juice to capture the action for the intervals you need without recharging.
 Motion-activation goes a long way toward conserving battery life, but it’s always a good idea to test your camera’s battery life over a period of time to ensure you won’t miss an important shot.